What are coral reefs?

 Coral reefs cover less than 0.1% of the ocean but they sustain the life of 25% of all marine species.
 Over a million species live on, in, and around the reefs.
 Corals have been providing food and safe habitat for these species for more than 50 million years.
 They also act as water filters and protect it from becoming murky.
 The remaining species in the ocean depend on fish to feed themselves.
 No fish, no dolphins, no whales etc. No whales no phytoplankton (whales fertilize the surface area of the water providing vital nutrients for phytoplankton to grow and thrive).
 No phytoplankton, no small fish but most importantly, no phytoplankton, no oxygen.
 Up to 80% of the oxygen produced on this planet comes from phytoplankton in the oceans.
 In order for us to continue to breathe, we need to have a healthy living ocean.
 (6) (7)

-Over 39% of the world population live within 100 km from the coast and many people in these areas depend on reefs.
-Half billion people directly depend on reefs for food, income and coastal protection.
+Over 39% of the world population lives within 100 km of the coast and many people in these areas depend on reefs.
+Half a billion people directly depend on reefs for food, income, and coastal protection.
 One estimate says that coral reefs bring an annual income of 375billion USD each year mainly from tourism and fishing.

 Overfishing, ocean acidification, and pollution are pushing coral reefs into oblivion.
 Each of those forces alone is fully capable of causing the global collapse of coral reefs; together, they assure it.
 (Roger Bradbury, an ecologist at the Australian National University in Canberra – article in New York Times (9)